Of Mice and Men

 Characters

-• John Malkovich played Lennie Small, a mentally disabled but physically strong man whose actions inadvertently lead to tragic consequences for himself and his friend George.
+- John Malkovich played Lennie Small, a mentally disabled but physically strong man whose actions inadvertently lead to tragedy, highlighting themes of friendship and dreams.

-• Ray Walston played Candy, an aging ranch handyman who dreams of a better life and shares George and Lennie's vision of owning a piece of land.
+- Ray Walston played Candy, an aging ranch hand who dreams of a better future and forms a bond with George and Lennie, sharing their aspirations for owning land.

 Ending Explained